Antioch: Age of Julian and Valens

-When the emperor Julian visited in 362 on a detour to Persia, he had high hopes for Antioch, regarding it as a rival to the imperial capital of Constantinople.
+When the emperor Julian visited in 362 on a detour to the Sasanian Empire, he had high hopes for Antioch, regarding it as a rival to the imperial capital of Constantinople.
 Antioch had a mixed pagan and Christian population, which Ammianus Marcellinus implies lived quite harmoniously together.
 However, Julian's visit began ominously as it coincided with a lament for Adonis, the doomed lover of Aphrodite.
 Thus, Ammianus wrote, the emperor and his soldiers entered the city not to the sound of cheers but to wailing and screaming.

 After being advised that the bones of 3rd-century martyred bishop Babylas were suppressing the oracle of Apollo at Daphne, he made a public-relations mistake in ordering the removal of the bones from the vicinity of the temple.
 The result was a massive Christian procession.
 Shortly after that, when the temple was destroyed by fire, Julian suspected the Christians and ordered stricter investigations than usual.
-He also shut up the chief Christian church of the city, before the investigations proved that the fire was the result of an accident.
+He also shut up Constantine's Great Church, before the investigations proved that the fire was the result of an accident.

-Julian found much else about which to criticize the Antiochene; Julian had wanted the empire's cities to be more self-managing, as they had been some 200 years before.
-However, Antioch's city councilmen showed themselves unwilling to shore up Antioch's food shortage with their own resources, so dependent were they on the emperor.
+Julian found much else to criticize about the Antiochenes; he had wanted the empire's cities to be more self-managing, as they had been some 200 years before, but Antioch's city councilmen showed themselves unwilling to shore up a local food shortage with their own resources, so dependent were they on the emperor.
 Ammianus wrote that the councilmen shirked their duties by bribing unwitting men in the marketplace to do the job for them.

-The city's impiety to the old religion was clear to Julian when he attended the city's annual feast of Apollo.
-To his surprise and dismay the only Antiochene present was an old priest clutching a goose.
+Further, Julian was surprised and dismayed when at the city's annual feast of Apollo the only Antiochene present was an old priest clutching a goose, showing the decay of paganism in the town.

-The Antiochenes in turn hated Julian for worsening the food shortage with the burden of his billeted troops, wrote Ammianus.
-The soldiers were often to be found gorged on sacrificial meat, making a drunken nuisance of themselves on the streets while Antioch's hungry citizens looked on in disgust.
+Ammianus writes that the Antiochenes hated Julian in turn for worsening the food shortage with the burden of his billeted troops.
+His enthusiasm for large scale animal sacrifice meant that the soldiers were often to be found gorged on sacrificial meat, making a drunken nuisance of themselves on the streets while Antioch's hungry citizens looked on in disgust.
 The Christian Antiochenes and Julian's pagan Gallic soldiers also never quite saw eye to eye.

-Julian's piety was distasteful to the Antiochenes, even to those who kept the old religion.
-Julian's brand of paganism was very much unique to himself, with little support outside the most educated Neoplatonist circles.
-The irony of Julian's enthusiasm for large scale animal sacrifice could not have escaped the hungry Antiochenes.
+Even to those who kept the old religion, Julian's brand of paganism was distasteful, being very much unique to himself, with little support outside the most educated Neoplatonist circles.
 Julian gained no admiration for his personal involvement in the sacrifices, only the nickname axeman, wrote Ammianus.
 The emperor's high-handed, severe methods and his rigid administration prompted Antiochene lampoons about, among other things, Julian's unfashionably pointed beard.

-Julian's successor, Valens, who endowed Antioch with a new forum, including a statue of Valentinian on a central column, reopened the great church of Constantine, which stood until the Persian sack in 538, by Chosroes.
+Julian's successor Valens endowed Antioch with a new forum, including a statue of his brother and co-emperor Valentinian I on a central column, and reopened the great church of Constantine, which stood until the Persian sack in 538, by Khosrow.